dy/watr/readme.md

 ## Limitations

-Ambiguous syntax is intentionally prohibited in favor of explicit lispy structure.
+Ambiguous syntax is intentionally prohibited in favor of explicit lispy structure.<br>
-Each instruction has fixed prefix signature with parenthesized immediates and arguments.
+Each instruction has prefix signature with parenthesized immediates and arguments.

 ```wast
 ;; ✘ open immediates, stack arguments